If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 The Kara Moussa Pasha mosque got its name after the Turkish commander of the naval campaigns against Rethymnon.

-It’s located where there used to be the Venetian monastery of Agia Varvara.
+It’s located where the Venetian monastery of Agia Varvara used to be.

-The courtyard of the mosque has the rests of the minaret, several grave steles, and a mausoleum where the Pasha is probably buried.
+The mosque’s courtyard has the rests of the minaret, several grave steles, and a mausoleum where the Pasha is probably buried.

 Mosque of Valide Sultana